McMillan Plan: The city park system and parkways

-Implementation of the plan
+Implementation

 Implementation of the McMillan Plan was opposed by the powerful Speaker of the House, Joseph Gurney Cannon.
 Cannon was angry that the Senate had bypassed the House in creating the commission.
 He was strongly opposed to spending the enormous sums that it would take to complete the plan.
 Although Moore had implemented a carefully planned public relations campaign to win congressional and public support for the McMillan Plan, it was clear that seeking formal approval of the plan from Congress was out of the question due to Cannon's opposition.
 Instead, members of the commission worked strenuously to ensure that the plan was not encroached upon while waiting for a more opportune time to seek its implementation.
 Backers of the plan in Congress regularly called upon commission members to testify before Congress and in public hearings to defend the plan.

 One of the most important goals of the McMillan Plan was to demolish the B&P Railroad Passenger Terminal.
 This proposal had generated widespread support in Congress for years.
 On May 15, 1902, legislation was passed authorizing the construction of a new Union Station.
 Although extensive disagreement broke out in the House over reimbursing the Pennsylvania Railroad for the cost of moving its tracks, legislation providing this reimbursement passed in 1903.
 The terminal was demolished in 1908.

 Construction of the two wings of the Department of Agriculture building (shown nearing completion in 1908, lower right) was a significant test of the McMillan Plan.

 The first significant threat to implementing the McMillan Plan came in 1904.
 A new United States Department of Agriculture building had long been proposed for the south side of the National Mall between 7th and 14th Streets SW.
 The Department of Agriculture wanted to use all the space allotted to it.
 However, McMillan Plan advocates argued that agriculture headquarters should be set back from the center of the National Mall by 300 ft.
-Department of Agriculture officials, however, pointed out that the 300 ft setback from the mall's center-line was already violated on the south side of the mall by the Smithsonian Institution Building.
+Department of Agriculture officials pointed out that the 300 ft setback from the mall's center-line was already violated on the south side of the mall by the Smithsonian Institution Building.
 President Theodore Roosevelt gave his approval for the construction of a new agriculture building in line with the Smithsonian headquarters, only to later learn that his decision violated the McMillan Plan (which he also supported).
 Agriculture officials then argued that if they had to accept a smaller plot of land, they should be permitted to construct a taller building to compensate for the loss of space.
 An extensive disagreement broke out between Agriculture officials, members of Congress intent on keeping costs low, McMillan Plan advocates, and others about where the building should be placed and how tall it should be.
 The new Agriculture Building was eventually built according to the McMillan Plan's 300 ft setback line and slightly lowered into the ground to accommodate the building's taller height.